marylishop/short-click-portfolio-project/README.md

 Acknowledgments

-Special thanks to the Django community for the powerful web framework.
+Special thanks to the node js express community for the powerful web framework.
-Contact

 For any inquiries or feedback, please contact us at mari97149@gmail.com